-Click here for a printable version of this: Introduction to Old Testament Survey
+Click here for a printable version of this: Course Introduction

 Taken together, the Old Testament (OT) and New Testament (NT) reveal God’s plan to save his people and expand his kingdom.

 The theme of the Bible follows a pattern of Creation, Covenant, Sin, Exile, Resurrection, and Restoration [see An Overview of the Bible: Creation, Sin, Exile, and Resurrection/Restoration].

 We should read Scripture with an understanding of that pattern.
 Knowing how a specific passage fits within God’s plan helps us interpret what we read.

 For example, how do the results of Adam and Eve’s sin apply to Christians today?
 Should we read Gen 3:16‒19 as something to enforce?

 Jesus talked about the Old Testament many times.
 This shows that it is important for us to understand it too.
 The New Testament quotes the Old Testament about 850 times.